Prostatitis- bacterial - self-care

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
-Ask your doctor if you can take these.
+Ask your provider if you can take these.

-Warm baths may relieve some of your perineal and lower back pain.
+Warm baths may relieve some of your perineal (the area between the scrotum and anus) and lower back pain.

 Avoid substances that irritate the bladder, such as alcohol, caffeinated beverages, citrus juices, and acidic or spicy foods.